 Elsewhere in Rome’s region of Lazio, check out the town of Anticoli Corrado, located about 40 km northeast of the capital and featuring a trove of artist studios and the Civic Gallery of Modern Art.
 The best write-up about this little town can be found on the Vagabondo-Italy website.

-Venice is on this list for one museum only: the Guggenheim.
+Venice is on this list for the Guggenheim.
 Located in Peggy Guggenheim’s former palazzo on the Grand Canal, the museum “is the most important museum in Italy for European and American art of the first half of the 20th century.”
 What does that include?
 Some of the famous names in Mrs. Guggenheim’s collection include Braque, Duchamp, Modrian, and Giacometti.
 Ernst, Pollock, and Magritte.
 Calder, Brancusi, Klee, and Picasso.
 Just about anyone you can think of from the world of contemporary art is there.
 The Guggenheim also attracts numerous big-name exhibits.
 Currently, it is hosting the Masterpieces of Futurism (through Dec.
 31, 2009).
 See my article on Planning a Visit to the Peggy Guggenheim Collection for About.com.

 Of course, Venice also is the host city for the Biennale.
 Despite its name, this celebration of contemporary art is happening almost all of the time.
 This year (2009), saw the Venice Biennale of Art, Cinema, Theatre, and Music.
 However, in August 2010, the 12th Biennale for Architecture will kick off in the Lion City.